exciteabletom/mazesolver/README.md

 > Created by Tommy Dougiamas
 > Licensed under GNU GPLv3

 This algorithm finds the shortest path through black and white maze images.
-It outputs an image with the path marked in red.
+It outputs an image with the path marked in green.
 ### What are the rules for maze images?
 - Walls marked with black pixels and paths marked with white pixels